YuweiS/BodyFat-Analysis/README.md

 Forearm circumference (cm)
 Wrist circumference (cm)

-*new_BodyFat.Rdata* is the Rdata after removing all outliers grom the original dataset.
+*new_BodyFat.Rdata* is the Rdata after removing all outliers from the original dataset.